List of The Waltons characters: Zebulon Tyler Walton

-The Walton family elder, The Grandfather/ Grandpa Walton (Pilot, Edgar Bergen; seasons 1–6, Will Geer), husband of grandma Esther Walton (née Morgan), and father of Benjamin Walton, who was also killed in World War I, John Walton Sr., and an unknown Walton child (early in the first season, Zeb is showing John Boy military medals stored in a trunk, and mentions that they belonged to John Boy's Uncle "Matt" (Season 1, Episode 5).
+The Walton family elder, The Grandfather/Grandpa Walton (Pilot, Edgar Bergen; seasons 1–6, Will Geer), husband of grandma Esther Walton (née Morgan), and father of Benjamin Walton, who was killed in World War I, John Walton Sr., and an unknown Walton child (early in the first season, Zeb is showing John Boy military medals stored in a trunk, and mentions that they belonged to John Boy's Uncle "Matt" (Season 1, Episode 5).
 It can be logically assumed that since the medals are in Zeb's possession, rather than Olivia's parents, that this is the name of the third child, and that since they are military in nature, like Ben the elder, he never made it home from the "Great War".)
-Referred to as "Zeb" to friends, "Zeb" or "old man" by his wife Esther (who in turn is lovingly referred to as "old woman" or "old girl"), "Pa" by his son John, "Grandpa" by Olivia and the rest of the family, and "the Grandfather" in the show's opening credits, likes to spend his time working with John in the sawmill, fishing, walking the mountain, occasionally playing a game of billiards at the pool table in the back of Ike Godsey's Mercantile general store, and playing with and teaching his grandkids.
+Referred to as "Zeb" to friends, "Zeb" or "old fool" by his wife Esther (who in turn is lovingly referred to as "old woman" or "old girl"), "Pa" by his son John, "Grandpa" by Olivia and the rest of the family, and "the Grandfather" in the show's opening credits, likes to spend his time working with John in the sawmill, fishing, walking the mountain, occasionally playing a game of billiards at the pool table in the back of Ike Godsey's general store, and playing with and teaching his grandkids.
 As hardworking as son John, Grandpa is much more easygoing in general and has a mischievous yet wise and vibrant personality.
 An example of this was in one episode, when one of his grandchildren tried smoking and he caught them, and got them to stop the same way his father taught him: he had the boys smoke cigarettes, one after another, until they were sick.
 Grandma, John Sr., and Olivia didn't approve of his methods.
 He especially cherishes his wife (and vice versa), although he can often be found alone relaxing with the Baldwin sisters, happily sipping their "Recipe" (moonshine).
 He also tends to distrust his wife's Southern Baptist church, although he has a deep love and respect for God.
-He served in the Spanish–American War of 1898 (although he dramatized his involvement by telling tall tales and vivid war stories to his grandchild despite Esther's indignation at the very idea) and is an amateur botanist like Will Geer himself.
+He served in the Spanish–American War of 1898 (although he dramatized his involvement by telling tall tales and vivid war stories to his grandchild despite Esther's indignation) and is an amateur botanist.
 He has the habit of making ornate prayers at the dinner table and sometimes ends them with "awomen" in respect to "amen", and dislikes the use of the phrase, "The Civil War", preferring using the Southern term of "The War Between the States".
 Esther often complained about his rotund figure and tried to get him to diet, worrying about his heart.
-This was exemplified in the episode "The Birthday"; as he was about to turn 73, he suffered a major heart attack and was bedridden for weeks on end.
+This was exemplified in "The Birthday"; as he was about to turn 73, he suffered a major heart attack and was bedridden for weeks.
 He often claimed that he would live to 101, but in the end, he suffered a second and final heart attack three years later.